Ausangate Traverse, Peru

 While Out Riding

-Indeed, if there’s a name synonymous with Peru, it’s Machu Picchu, the mega-ruins lost in a swathe of forest and a swirl of mist for half a millennium, until stumbled upon in 1911.
+If there’s a name synonymous with Peru, it’s Machu Picchu, the mega-ruins lost in a swathe of forest and a swirl of mist for half a millennium, until stumbled upon in 1911.
 Often overlooked but no less majestic is the region’s highest peak, Nevedo Ausangate, poking high above the clouds at a lofty 6372m (20905 ft), and just a century ride to the east.
 Both are steeped in Incan mythology.
 Machu Picchu is thought to have been an upmarket royal retreat, while the Incans considered snow-capped Ausangate a big-time Apu – a mountain spirit, and one of the holiest in the land.

 Ausangate’s reputation precedes it amongst westerners too.
 It’s the headline attraction of the Willkanuta Mountains, an Andean sub range 130km south east of Cusco, and the hike that encircles this 6384m peak is considered on par with the very best of the Cordillera Blanca and the Huayhuash.